Effectively Calm a Dog: Surprising Solutions!

 What causes a panic attack in dogs?

-Some dogs have traumas and we don’t realize how deep they go or what’s involved.
 For example, Henry is a rescue.
 He spent four months in foster care.
-I later learned, his foster mom didn’t like him.
+I later learned that his foster mom didn’t like him.
 Additionally, I discovered his original family was an elderly couple.
 When they died, he was thrown out with the trash.
 He definitely came to me with some trauma.
 Initially, Henry’s panic triggers included:

 • loud noises, such as fireworks or thunder